Restaurant Public Relations personalizes your brand and your story.

 What are examples of elements that compose an effective restaurant public relations campaign?

 The late entertainer Will Rogers once said, “All I know is just what I read in the papers.”
-Restaurant PR generates news coverage, and news coverage builds credibility.
-The objective of restaurant PR is to tell your story through third-party outlets, primarily the media.
+Restaurant public relations generates news coverage, and news coverage builds credibility.
+The objective of restaurant public relations is to tell your story through third-party outlets, primarily the media.
 People believe what they read in newspapers and magazines, what they hear on the radio and what they see on television.
 People are skeptical of what they see on a billboard or in any advertisement.
 A published article or a broadcast story on radio and television is more credible than the most well-placed advertisement.

 It would be difficult to find an executive who would prefer seeing his company’s ads on a billboard instead of a news feature in a newspaper or magazine.
 The article builds credibility, positions the company as an industry leader and generates awareness without costing a penny.